 When the above characteristics occur approximately three times out of every 100 words, it is indicative of stuttering.
-As a general practitioner or pediatrician, this is difficult to identify.
+As a teacher/care coordinator, this is difficult to identify.

 Sometimes, however, the presence of fewer stuttering moments is sufficient to speak of stuttering as well.
 This is possible if the stuttering moments are tensed.